Windows File Manager revived

 Introduction

-That's what the World has really been waiting for: Since Microsoft changed certain API libraries under Windows Vista, it wasn't possible to run the good old File Manager (winfile.exe) anymore.
-With this website, the never-ending story's Revival of one of the most clear, efficient and fastest file management tools under Windows has started!
-In those rare moments when I was using Windows Vista to work with, I was frequently annoyed about the slow and lame explorer application which was pumped with loads of 32-bit True Color Icons, animated menubars, hidden folders, drive-abstracted desktop views and panes presenting you all possible operations to perform like links on a website.
-For somebody who never worked with a Computer before, explorer might be the best choice to start with, but for me and many others it's just a nightmare.
-Now let's stop talking about problems and see what kind of solution I can provide for you.
+That's what the World has really been waiting for: With the advent of Windows Vista, Microsoft modified certain library functions in a way it was no more possible to run good old File Manager (winfile.exe).
+With this website, the revival of one of the most clear, efficient and fastest file management tools under Windows has started.
+In those rare moments when I was using Windows Vista to work with, I was frequently annoyed by the slow and inefficient explorer application which was pumped with loads of True Color Icons, animated menubars, hidden folders, drive-abstracted desktop views and panes presenting you all possible operations to perform.
+For somebody who never worked with a computer before, explorer might be the best choice to start with, but for many other users it's just a nightmare.
+Thus I decided to write a small software that re-enables File Manager under the newer versions of Windows

 Preparations for basic version with no access control list editing support

 1. You need the file manager executable (winfile.exe) from Windows NT 4.0 in the desired language.
-It's contained in Windows NT 4.0 Service Pack 6a (sp6i386.exe, in your language), which can be downloaded for free at Microsoft without registration procedure.
-If the link here doesn't work just go to www.microsoft.com and search for the mentioned Service Pack, it should be easy to find.
+It's contained in Windows NT 4.0 Service Pack 6a (sp6i386.exe, in your language), which can still be downloaded from some Microsoft or other websites.
+Due to copyright issues I cannot provide the Service Pack or any other programs here that are owned by a 3rd party manufacturer.
 If you already have a 32-bit NT-version of the File Manager with long filename support, you can skip this step.
 Once you have downloaded your Service Pack, just execute it this way:

 sp6i386.exe /X .
-This will open a Window prompting you to enter a directory where to extract all files of the Service Pack without installing them.
-When you are done extracting the files, copy winfile.exe to a working directory.
+This will open a window prompting you to enter a directory where to extract all files of the Service Pack without installing them.
+When you are done extracting the files, copy winfile.exe (which is found inside directory of the extracted files) to a working directory.

-2. File Manager needs some helper files to start under Vista.
+2. File Manager needs some helper files to start under Vista, Win7, Win 2008 and later.
 Download them here and copy them to the working directory where you placed winfile.exe.

 3. Finally File Manager (winfile.exe) has to be revived in order to make use of the helper files instead of the native Windows libraries with those it wouldn't work with.
 Download the wfrevive program to your working directory.